 The most common types of payment for affiliate marketers

 Affiliate marketing is very tempting for anyone looking to increase their online income.
 It’s often seen as a quick and inexpensive way to make money online, because you don’t actually have to own a product or service.
 It’s not as easy as one might dream, you do need to draw a lot of attention to the product or services of the advertiser.
-A large online following is pretty much required to make a lot of money in affiliate marketing.
+A large online following is pretty much required to make affiliate marketing income.

 The affiliate can get paid for every action on the consumer side.
-Let’s talk about the most common ways for an affiliate marketer to get paid.
+Let’s talk about the most common ways how affiliates earn affiliate revenue

 PPS